-HB 0921 Limitations on Political Contributions by Drake
+HB 0921 Campaign Financing by Drake

-Limitations on Political Contributions: Removes limitation on contributions made to political committees that are in opposition to certain constitutional amendments; provides applicability of limitation on certain political contributions; provides that foreign national may not make or offer to make certain contributions or expenditures.
-Effective Date: July 1, 2022
+Campaign Financing: Removes limitation on contributions made to political committees that are in opposition to certain constitutional amendments; provides applicability of limitation on political contributions; provides foreign national may not make or offer to make certain contributions or expenditures.
+Effective Date: July 1, 2022 certain determinations for such plans and amendments, to provide written determinations to the local government and specified entities within a specified timeframe, and to coordinate with the local government and specified entities on certain planning strategies and mitigation measures; authorizing site-specific text changes for small scale future land use map amendments; prohibiting the adoption of small scale development amendments for properties located within or near the Everglades Protection Area, etc. Effective Date: 7/1/2022